 I was glad to see that the FTC unanimously approved new guidelines regarding endorsements and testimonials.
 The updated guidelines affirm the principle that material connections behind endorsements should be disclosed.
 This seems like a great time to offer my own disclosure information.

-Other than compensation from Google, I don’t accept any money or other gifts of value from any companies or individuals.
+I don’t accept any money or other gifts of value from any companies or individuals.
 I don’t accept speaking fees, consulting fees, honoraria, or trips.
 I don’t accept free, discounted, or loaned products.
 When I receive unsolicited gifts of value from companies or individuals in the scope of work, I give away those gifts.

 When I speak at a conference or event, I generally do not pay a registration fee for that event.
 Some conferences also waive registration fees for that event for one or more of my colleagues or a traveling companion.
-Either my company or I pay my own travel and hotel expenses when I speak at an event.
+Either my organization or I pay my own travel and hotel expenses when I speak at an event.

 I do not run advertisements or otherwise receive any monetary compensation from the operation of my website.

-If you see anything that appears to be contrary to this disclosure, please let me know so that I can either clarify or correct the situation or update the disclosure.
+1. If you see anything that appears to be contrary to this disclosure, please let me know so that I can either clarify or correct the situation or update the disclosure.
 Thanks!

-Hmmm…somehow I never thought you DID:-)
+2. Hmmm…somehow I never thought you DID:-)

-“Either my company or I pay my own travel and hotel expenses when I speak at an event.”
+3. “Either my company or I pay my own travel and hotel expenses when I speak at an event.”

 Good to know that you sometimes pay out of your own pocket to do speaking engagements.